xu-ryan/typebot.io/apps/docs/docs/privacy-policies.md

 If you need more information about our Privacy and Security Policies, check out the [Privacy Policies](https://www.typebot.io/privacy-policies).

-## Where is my data stored?

-Typebot relies on an AWS-managed database located in London (eu-west-2).

 ## Who can access my data

 Only the typebot's creator, his workspace teammates and collaborators he explicitely invited can access the data.